 10 Intriguing Friends Fan Theories

-Friends is a show about twentysomethings navigating life, love, and work in New York City.
-Or at least that’s one theory about the beloved sitcom, which debuted on this day in 1994.
+Friends is a classic sitcom about twentysomethings navigating life, love, and work in New York City.
+Or at least that’s one theory about the beloved sitcom, which aired its series finale on May 6, 2004.
 Here’s another: Friends is a glimpse inside a mental ward, where six disturbed patients are working through their personality disorders.
-In the 14 years since it went off the air, Friends has inspired a ton of wild fan theories on Reddit and Twitter.
+In the 15 years since it went off the air, Friends has inspired a ton of wild fan theories on Reddit and Twitter.
 Here are a few of the strangest (and be careful: Mr. Heckles’s murderer is still at large).

 In the summer of 2017, this photo of the Friends season four DVD box ignited a fan frenzy.
 The image on the box shows the titular pals snoozing side by side.
 Ross, Phoebe, Monica, Chandler, and Joey all have their eyes shut, but Rachel—resting right in the middle—is wide awake and looking directly at the camera.
 Why is she the only one with her eyes open?
 Some fans suggested Rachel was plotting something sinister, or secretly very “woke.”
 But plenty more insisted it was proof the whole show was Rachel’s dream.
 According to one Twitter fan, Rachel fell into an anxiety-fueled dream the night before her wedding to Barry and imagined her own group of hip New York friends to cope with her frustration and dread.
 Except she woke up to reality the next morning, as shown on the DVD cover, where she’s surrounded by her dream friends.